NdagiStanley/vue-django/docs/README.md

 $ docker-compose up
 ```

 Open the app at [localhost:8000](localhost:8000).
-You'll have to stop the Django server if you ran it earlier or change the port within the `deploy.sh` from `8000` to something else.
+You'll have to stop the Django server if you ran it earlier or change the port within the `server.sh` from `8000` to something else.